magento/devdocs/guides/v2.0/architecture/archi_perspectives/components/modules/mod_and_areas.md

 ---

 <h2 id="m2arch-module-areas-overview"> Overview</h2>
 An <i>area</i> is a logical component that organizes code for optimized request processing.
 Magento uses areas to streamline web service calls by loading only the dependent code for the specified area.
+Each of the default areas defined by Magento can contain completely different code on how to process URLs and requests.

 For example, if you are invoking a REST web service call, rather than load all the code related to generating user HTML pages, you can specify a separate area that loads code whose scope is limited to answering  REST calls.
-Each of the default areas defined by Magento can contain completely different code on how to process URLs and requests.

-<h3>Magento area structure</h3>
-Areas are defined in `di.xml` in the `areas` argument of `Magento\Framework\App\AreaList`.
-Typically, an area has behavior and view components, which operate separately.

 <h3>Magento area types</h3>